vgt-tomek/photo-manager/README.md

 photo-manager
 =============

-Photo manager is console application I've created to speedup process of preparing new photos to fit my archivization scheme.
+Photo manager is console application I've created to speed up process of preparing new photos to fit my archivization scheme.

 When I download new photo session from my camera, files look like this: